 After the petition is prepared, the faculty member must file the petition with the University Mediation Coordinator (hereinafter “UMC”) and with the respondent administrator(s).
 Hereinafter, the term “respondent” is used to refer to one or more administrators named in the grievance.
 The Office of the Provost will maintain contact information for the UMC on the Academic Affairs Web Page.
 The faculty member shall deliver a copy of the petition to the respondent administrator by Formal Notice, as defined in the UNC Charlotte Tenure Policies, Regulations, and Procedures.

 A. Selection of the UMC

 The UMC is a senior faculty member with permanent tenure who has appropriate knowledge of the University’s mediation process.
 The UMC shall be appointed by the Faculty President in accordance with appointment procedures approved by the Faculty.
-The UMC shall serve a two-year term, which is renewable, for a maximum of six consecutive years.
+The UMC shall serve a three-year term, which is renewable, for a maximum of six consecutive years.
 The UMC shall not serve on any departmental or college reappointment, promotion, or tenure committee, or on either the Faculty Hearings or Faculty Grievance Committees concurrent with appointment as the UMC, and shall not be an active participant or advisor on behalf of any party in any grievance during his or her term(s) as UMC.

 The initial review of all petitions is conducted by the UMC.
 If the UMC determines that the petition meets the criteria set forth in Section V.B.1 above, he or she shall notify the involved parties and shall proceed to initiate the required mediation process as described in Section VII of this document.